natewill/MusselCounter/README.md

 ### [PyInstaller](https://pyinstaller.org/)
 Used to bundle the application into an `.exe` file that opens the browser and runs the application.
-All Athan needs to do is download the `.exe`, and open the app — nothing else.
+All Athan needs to do is download the `.exe`, and open the app.

 ---